 We all know that recycling is a simple way in which every person can contribute to making a better world.
 But surely there must be more benefits of recycling than just reducing the amount of trash we throw out.
-After all, it takes time and effort to collect, separate and send away the trash.
-But the fact is that there are many ways in which this process makes for a better and happier world.
+After all, it takes time and effort to collect, separate, and get rid of the trash.
+But the fact is that there are many ways in which this junk removal process makes for a better and happier world.

 Benefits of Recycling

-Conserve Natural Resources: Scrap cars, old bottles, junk mail and used rubber tyres are becoming common features of our landfills.
+Scrap cars, old bottles, junk mail, and used rubber tires are becoming common features of our landfills.
 All of these may seem endless, but the resources required to make them are finishing off quickly.
 Recycling allows all of these junk items to be used over and over again so that new resources do not have to be exploited.
 It conserves natural resources such as water, minerals, coal, oil, gas, and timber.

-More Employment Opportunities: While you may feel that recycling is each person for himself, in reality it is a huge industry within itself.
+While you may feel that recycling is each person for himself, in reality, it is a huge industry within itself.
 After you do the basic sorting out and deposit your trash for recycling, it has to be sorted and shipped off to the right places.
 This is done by thousands of workers, who are newly employed by the growing industry.
 Certainly, one of the major benefits of recycling is that it creates more jobs in the community and provides stability to the entire process.
 Throwing the trash away creates some six to seven jobs at best, where recycling can help create close to thirty jobs.

-Offers Cash Benefits: Recycling is not all about being charitable and doing what is good for the environment.
+Recycling is not all about being charitable and doing what is good for the environment.
 If it were so, everybody would recycle out of the goodness of their hearts.
 Most governments have policies in place which give financial benefits to those who recycle.
 People that take the aluminum cans or glass bottles to the recycling plant, get a cash benefit in return.
 In fact, many teenagers can pick up recycling as a way to make extra money on the side.
-Old newspapers, appliances, plastic, rubber, steel, copper and even beer cans can be sold for money.
+Old newspapers, appliances, plastic, rubber, steel, copper, and even beer cans can be sold for money.

-Reduce Greenhouse Gas Emissions: When you recycle products, you tend to save energy which results in less greenhouse gas emissions.
-Greenhouse gases are primarily responsible for increase in global warming.
+When you recycle products, you tend to save energy which results in less greenhouse gas emissions.
+Greenhouse gases are primarily responsible for an increase in global warming.
 It helps to reduce air and water pollution by cutting down the number of pollutants that are released into the environment.

-Saves Energy: When you recycle aluminum cans, you can save 95% of the energy required to produce those cans from raw materials, energy saved from recycling one glass bottle is enough to light a light bulb for four hours.
+When you recycle aluminum cans, you can save 95% of the energy required to produce those cans from raw materials, energy saved from recycling one glass bottle is enough to light a light bulb for four hours.
 This clearly shows how much energy can be saved if recycling is taken on a larger scale.
-With this, the reliance on foreign oil is reduced which also helps you to save money in long run.
+With this, the reliance on foreign oil is reduced which also helps you to save money in the long run.